-Before we dive into what market failure, let’s familiarise with some terms related to market failure:
+Before we dive into what market failure is, let’s get familiar with some terms related to market failure:

-Merit goods: goods which create a positive effect on the community.
-Examples are schools, hospitals, food.
-The opposite is called demerit goods.
+Merit goods: goods which create a positive effect on the society and ought to be consumed more.
+Examples include schools and hospitals.
+The opposite is called demerit goods which include alcohol and cigarettes.

-External benefits (positive externalities) are the positive impacts on the society due to production or consumption of goods and services.
-Example: better roads for the society due to the opening of a new business.
+External benefits (positive externalities) are the positive impacts on society due to production or consumption of goods and services.
+Example: better roads in a neighbourhood due to the opening of a new business.

 Private costs are the costs to the producer and consumer due to production and consumption respectively.
 Example: the cost of production.